 - Treat everyone and everything with respect.

-Welcome once again to your last year of middle school.
-Have an open mind, be willing to take a few chances, participate in all of our activities.
-Remember, we only have 175 days to examine about 300 years of American history…let’s get started!
+Once again, welcome to your last year of middle school.
+Have an open mind, be willing to take chances, participate in all of our activities, stay on top of completing your work…do all of these things and I guarantee you WILL be successful!